obook/pyzwcad/README.rst

-pyautoacad - AutoCAD Automation for Python
+pyzwcad - ZwCAD Automation for Python
 ------------------------------------------

-This library aimed to simplify writing ActiveX_ Automation_ scripts for AutoCAD_ with Python
+This library aimed to simplify writing ActiveX_ Automation_ scripts for ZwCAD_ with Python

+This library is forked from the pyautocad_ library, everywhere you can call `ACAD` and `ZCAD`, you can use ZwCad type and also use AutoCad type.

 Requires:
 ----------